 Andy Savill, CMM (Marina Manager, JA Jebel Ali Golf Resort & Spa in Dubai)

 “A few years after completing my IMM & AMM I achieved my Certified Marina Manager which was a great accomplishment and allowed me to position myself in my chosen career industry.
 The IMM & AMM courses offer a great 360 degree perspective into the foundations for a safe, environment friendly and financially rewarding marina operation.
 One of the best points of these courses are the networking benefits and the strong working relationships with other marina operators.

 The rigorous application process for the CMM allows your proven achievements to be on display and opens them up to criticism or merit depending on your level.
 The CMM ensures a very high standard across the board and allows employers and owners of marinas an element of security when sourcing the correct people to operate their marinas.”

 CMM Application Form

 CMM Annual Reaccreditation

-Certified Marina Managers are expected to continiously improve and are expected to annualy submit a record of their continuous professional development to the GMI.
+Certified Marina Managers are expected to continuously improve and are expected to annually submit a record of their continuous professional development to the GMI.